“This was a great business meeting!”

 “That’s okay; it’s business deductible.”

 “Are you sure about that?
 The CRA reassessed me last year.
 I’m not taking any chances this time.”

 “You know what?
 I have a great accountant.
 They explained everything to me.”

-The most important criteria is whether the expense was incurred to earn income for the business.
+The most important criterion is whether the expense was incurred to earn income for the business.
 This is a very straightforward way of deciding if it’s a business expense.
-The logic is that the expenditure is vital to business activities.
+The logic is that expenditure is vital to business activities.
 Seems simple enough, right?